 It’s no secret now in the e-commerce space that apps are the best converting platform.
 Apps convert 120% better than mobile web and 90% of time spent on mobile is in apps.
 If you want to sell more products and increase your revenue it’s a no-brainer to funnel your traffic from all channels to your e-commerce mobile app.
 Whether you’re a century old retailer, a modern tech giant, or a startup that’s recently launched, mobile is the place where your customers are increasingly spending their time and money.

 The tricky part is getting our customers to use the mobile app in the first place and then, encourage repeat purchases.
-If traditional channels like email, search, social, and paid ads aren’t optimised for mobile, there will be significant drop-off for marketers trying to drive revenue.

 You can’t rely on the App Stores to drive traffic to your e-commerce app the same way you could rely on Google Search back in the day.
 Mobile marketers must adopt an optimised multi-channel approach to email, mweb, desktop web, social and paid to get users to the app and in turn boost app store ratings to gain more exposure.